-Are you looking to adopt a new furever friend?
+Are you looking to adopt a new dog and furever friend?
 Adopting a dog is a wonderful thing.
-First, you’re saving a dog’s life and giving a good home to a deserving pup.
+First off, you’re saving a dog’s life and giving a good home to a deserving pup.
 But it can make your life better too.
 Before you run to the shelter, though, there are some costs you may not know about.
 So, how much does it cost to adopt a dog?
 We’re here to help answer that question.

 1. Initial Adoption Fees

 First things first is the adoption fee.
 This fee varies depending on several factors including location, what kind of rescue it is (city shelter vs. private organization) as well as age, size and breed of the dog.
 Adoption fees ranges from free to a couple hundred dollars.

 While these fees may seem high, keep in mind how much money the shelter has put into that dog: food, vet care, surgeries, other medical procedures, and sometimes rehab and training.
 In addition, the adoption fee usually covers spaying or neutering the dog.
 Often times, a fee will make sure that the adopters are personally and financially ready and able to care for a dog.

 2. The Essentials

 Dog food is a major expense when getting a dog.
 The cost of dog food can vary widely depending on brand and ingredients.
 Some dogs have food intolerances or allergies, which means they’ll need a pricier option.
 One way to tackle this area is to decide on a food budget based on what you can afford and then feed your dog the best food within that budget.

 Dog supplies beyond food are another major expense.
 There are the basic necessities like collars and ID tags, leashes, harnesses, food and water bowls, treats and toys.
 Then there are less necessary but still recommended supplies like dog crates (make sure it’s big enough for your dog to stand, turn around and lie down comfortably), dog beds, dog sweaters or coats for certain breeds, and more.